AngeloGiacco/matrix/README.md

 Her final version can be found here: http://xie-emily.com/generative_art/green_rain.html

-I have made a version which uses the cyrillic alphabet and chinese characters.
+I have made a version which uses the cyrillic alphabet, chinese characters and numbers.

 Other versions that have been made: